sahilrajput03/learn-raspberry/using-mongodb.md

 	}
 )

-// ADD A ADMIN PRIVILIDGED USER `sahil` to admin DATABASE use admin db.createUser(
+// ADD ANOTHER ADMIN PRIVILIDGED USER `sahil` to admin DATABASE (Adding multiple admin users is beneficial coz we might want to provide admin access to different people but consider a situation you want to revoke access from that peron so in that cause you can simply remove this user) use admin db.createUser(
 	{